 Some trends only hit the catwalks – this one is coming to flats and houses across the UK.
-Quartz is surging in popularity, and in 2018, we’re predicting a rise in the number of quartz worktops in homes like yours.
+Quartz worktops are surging in popularity, and in 2018, we’re predicting a rise in the number of quartz worktops in homes like yours.

 Why do people love quartz?

 We’ve yet to spot one single reason why so many of our customers are choosing quartz worktops instead of other materials, such as wood, lino or tile, or even other stones, such as marble or granite.
 A few elements do keep cropping up however:

 – Quartz is practical – it’s stain-resistant, waterproof, and non-porous.

 – Quartz is tough – it’s one of the toughest substances on the planet in fact, and hard to chip, scratch or break.